 Drinking water and eating is essential to your recovery.
 If you don’t have an appetite try to make yourself eat a little bit at a time.
 Salmon has been shown to help alleviate depression.
 I posted my favorite super simple salmon recipe here.
 Feed your body healthy foods.
 I know when I feel bad all I want to do is drown in calories and sleep but that isn’t going to help you feel better.
 Try to stay away from junk food and eat healthy snacks throughout the day.

 Try and do some basic things to take care of yourself.
 Brush your teeth, comb your hair and wash your face.
 If this is the minimum amount of functioning you can do right now that’s OK but you need to try and take care of yourself the best that you can.
 You can get through this day, just focus on one thing at a time.
+Try and do some activities that you actually enjoy.
+Watch a favorite movie, spend time with a positive friend or go for a walk.
+Do whatever it is you need to do to take care of yourself.

 See if you can get your mind off of your depression and engage in something even if it is just for a few minutes at a time.
 Trying to focus on anything when you’re depressed can be difficult. like to watch movies that I’ve already seen a bunch of times because it’s easy to follow.
 Disney movies are my favorite things to watch when I feel crappy.
 Try putting on your favorite movie and see if it can distract you for a little while.